-Roofing including roof space

-Repair category 2
+Repair category 2 Notes The roof covering appears to be original to the construction of the property.
 Notes The roof covering appears to be original to the construction of the property.
-There are some slipped and chipped roof slates.
-Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
+There are some slipped and uneven roof slates.
+Vegetation growth was noted to the roof covering.
+Vegetation should be reme as this can exacerbate deterioration of the building fabric.
+Natural slates have an expected lifespan of up to 100 years or more dependir on slate quality, source, thickness and cutting skill of the slate.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
-Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
-Regular maintenance should be anticipated particularly after adverse weather conditions.
+Close quarter and disruptive inspections may rev damage to roofing materials, especially where these are original.
+Regular maintenance should be anticipated particularly after adverse weather condition